 We have a very active EcoTeam that meets once a week at lunch and is made up of about 40 students from Grades 1 to 6.
-Team members plan and run various eco-initiatives.
-Students in Grades 3 to 6 educate their peers on various topics and ways to help the environment.
+Team members plan and run various eco-initiatives and educate their peers on various topics and ways to help the environment.

 We strive to integrate ecological literacy in every classroom throughout the year.
-Our active parent community helps coordinate the vegetable garden and maintain our beautiful learning garden made up of native plant species.
+Our active parent community helps to maintain the vegetable garden and our beautiful Learning Garden made up of native plant species.

 Follow the EcoTeam on Twitter

-Here Are A Few Of The Projects That The EcoTeam Is Working On:
+Here Are A Few Of The Projects That The EcoTeam Has Been Working On:

 Butterflies aren’t just nice to look at, they’re also expert pollinators (second only to bees)!
 Almost 90% of the world’s plants (including 70% of major food crops) rely on pollinators like bees and butterflies for fertilization and reproduction.
 Unfortunately, urban sprawl has caused the destruction of many natural butterfly habitats.
-We’re going to help our local pollinators by creating welcoming garden where butterflies can live and thrive?
+Did you know that Wilkinson helps our local butterflies by providing a welcoming garden where they can live and thrive?
 That’s right, our Learning Garden is home to many different pollinators!

 Plastic Bottle Cap Collection

-Below is a photo of the completed mural (courtesy of @WilkyEcoTeam), which can be seen hanging in Room 3.
+Below is a photo of the completed mural (courtesy of @WilkyEcoTeam), which can be seen hanging in the school.
 Amazing work!